 Roosevelt Lake is a favorite of avid anglers searching for the trophy largemouth bass along with smallmouth bass, channel catfish and crappie.
 The lake is large enough that high power bass boats can zoom for many miles to other portions of lake.
 Depending upon lake capacity that varies with the release of water through the dam, there are miles and miles of beach area for camping along the lake's edges.
-Water-skiing, jet-skiing, swimming and general boating recreation makes Lake Roosevelt a favorite water recreation destination.
+Water-skiing, jet-skiing, swimming, general boating recreation and excellent fishing make Lake Roosevelt a favorite water recreation destination.
 The lake features several marinas and fee-based camping sites, and contains a wildlife refuge area.
 The lake has a general store.

 Getting To Roosevelt Lake

 There are three routes to the lake depending upon point of origination and the type of scenery you would prefer to enjoy.
 See the Roosevelt Lake Map below.

 Apache Trail Route.
 This is one of the most scenic drives in Arizona, particularly during the spring months when the desert is in bloom.
 From Apache Junction it's about a 50 mile drive, but a slow drive since about half of the route is winding dirt road along the northern edges of the Superstition Mountain Wilderness area.
 Take Highway 88 (Apache Trail) from Apache Junction which is a Phoenix suburb.
 You will pass Canyon Lake before entering the Ghost Town of Tortilla Flats.
 Shortly after the road through hairpin turns alongside sheer cliff dropoffs at Fish Creek Hill as the views of Apache Lake appear.
 Apache Trail then continues until it reaches Roosevelt Dam and Roosevelt Lake.

 From Globe Arizona.
 Take Highway 188 for about 30 miles north of Globe.